easyinsight/easyinsight.github.io/_posts/2020-04-22-new-tutorial-videos.markdown

 <li>Setting up a business calendar to calculate business day and business hour durations.</li>
 </ul>

-You can check out all of these screen at <a href="https://www.easy-insight.com/screencasts.html">https://www.easy-insight.com/screencasts.html</a>.
+You can check out all of these screencasts at <a href="https://www.easy-insight.com/screencasts.html">https://www.easy-insight.com/screencasts.html</a>.